ghc-proposals/ghc-proposals/proposals/0000-plugin-recompilation.rst

-The default value of ``pluginHash`` can be the constant function returning ``Nothing`` which will retain backwards compatability with the existing behaviour.
+The default value of ``pluginHash`` can be the constant function returning ``Nothing`` which will retain backwards compatibility with the existing behaviour.

 Users can use the same functions that GHC uses internally to computer fingerprints.